DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 Now we can repeat the time series analysis using the weekday vs weekend grouping.
-The following code chunk groups the data by day type and five minute interval and then sumarizes the data using the mean function.
+The following code chunk groups the data by day type and five minute interval and then summarizes the data using the mean function.

 ```r